 The exact process of using a key programmer varies depending on the tool and what kind of locking system your vehicle uses.
 Most tools you buy will walk you through the process, either with an on-screen wizard or in the repair manual.

 Generally, you start by plugging the programming tool into the diagnostic port, then choosing your vehicle’s make and model from the menu.
 It will show you the password or pin code for the vehicle’s IMMO system to program this into the new key.
-Many of these tools can also remotely turn on the ignition, an especially helpful feature for programming new smart keys for keyless ignition systems.
+Many of these tools can also remotely turn on the ignition, a beneficial feature for programming new smart keys for keyless ignition systems.

 Can I program a key fob at home?